triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 just requires the open-source XRT that should have been compiled just using what is available on the system.

-Architecture provided to the `sycl-targets` Clang flag selects the compilation mode.
+Architecture provided to the `--sycl-targets` Clang option selects the compilation mode.
 Supported architectures are:

 |                                    | Software simulation | Hardware emulation  | Hardware        |